ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 To select the containers you want to use, you will need to modify the `inventory/group_vars/all/container_map.yml` file.

 Within there, you will find a giant list of containers to modify in the `hms_docker_container_map` variable.

+For an example of a container map entry, check the [Container Map](../container-map.md) docs

 To enable a container, set its `enabled` value to `yes`.